Back to Blog

 The Philosophy: Understand your screen time deeply, then make better choices.

-Opal is the analytics powerhouse of screen time apps.
-Its Focus Score system rates your screen time quality, and Deep Focus mode creates truly unbypassable blocking sessions.
-Weekly reports show your trends over time, and the gamification elements (gems, streaks, leaderboards) keep you engaged.
+Opal is the analytics powerhouse.
+Focus Score system rates your screen time quality.
+Deep Focus mode creates near-unbypassable blocking sessions.
+Weekly reports show trends.
+Gamification (gems, streaks, leaderboards) keeps you engaged.

 Pricing: Free tier with basics.
 Pro at $99.99/year or $399 lifetime.

-Best For: Data-driven users who want detailed insights into their screen time patterns and enjoy gamification.
+Best For: Data-driven users who want detailed insights and enjoy gamification.

 3. one sec — Best for Gentle, Science-Backed Mindfulness